The Best Channels for your Demand Generation Strategy

 The key to capitalizing on the potential of organic search is an impactful SaaS SEO strategy.
 The crux of a Search Engine Optimization (SEO) strategy is the goal to rank in search engines for a target keyword, phrase, or topic.

-Keywords are the gateways that bring users with relevant search intent to your website, grow awareness of your product, and generating more leads over time.
+Keywords are the gateways that bring users with relevant search intent to your website, grow awareness of your product, and generating more demand and leads over time.
 This is why keyword research is the foundation of an SEO strategy.

 However, it’s more than that.
 A SaaS brand’s SEO strategy should include other areas of content marketing, link building, or brand awareness methods like PR, social media marketing, and events.